Easy to do savory crepes with a spinach and cheese stuffing, and a review of Julia Child's My Life in France.

 - 2 tablespoons melted butter

-- In a medium mixing bowl combine all crepe ingredients (except oil).
-Blend on high with a hand mixer for 2-3 minutes, or until smooth.
-Turn the mixer off and use the rubber scraper to scrape bits of flour from bowl sides.
+- In a medium mixing bowl combine flour, baking powder, and salt.
+Mix with a spatula.
+Add milk and eggs and blend on high with a hand mixer for 2-3 minutes, slowly adding water as you mix.
+Mix until smooth.
+Turn the mixer off and scrape bits of flour from the sides of the bowl.
 Blend again for 1-2 minutes.
-(Optional: leave batter in fridge for a couple of hours before frying crepes.)
+(Optional: leave the batter in the fridge for a couple of hours before frying crepes.)

 - Heat the crepe pan on high.
-When the pan is hot, dip a paper towel in oil and coat the pan with it.
-Using a ladle, pour 1/2 cup batter onto the pan and quickly swirl it around until batter coats the pan evenly.
-Fry on medium to medium high for about 1 min and 15 seconds on each side.
+When the pan is hot, dip a paper towel in oil and coat the pan with it (watch your fingers!).
+Using a ladle, pour ½ cup batter onto the pan and quickly swirl it around until the batter coats the pan evenly.
+Fry on medium to medium high for about 1 minute and 15 seconds on each side.
 Transfer to a plate.

 - Repeat until you run out of batter.
-You should have 12-13 crepes.
+You should have about 12-14 crepes.

 - Make the filling by combining all ingredients in a medium mixing bowl and whisking until completely integrated.